Boten–Vientiane railway: Construction and completion

 Construction began at Luang Prabang on 25 December 2016.
 At the end of 2017, the construction phase was 20% completed, and in September 2019 progress was reported as 80% completed.
 Unexploded bombs that have been dropped during the Vietnam War would also be removed along the route.

-As of June 2020, Chinese state media reported that the US$6 billion project was 90% done.
+As of June 2020, Chinese state media reported that the US$6 billion project was 90% complete.
 Work crews started laying track in Laos in March 2020, five years after breaking ground.
-With all of the many dozen tunnels and bridges completed, cargo service was scheduled to start from December 2021.
-In April 2021 the northernmost section in Luang Namtha Province was 97% complete.
-Track laying of the last started section in Oudomxay Province, would be completed in May, leaving the project well on track for a 2021 opening.
+With all of the hundreds of tunnels, bridges and viaducts completed, cargo service was scheduled to start from December 2021.
+In April 2021, the northernmost section in Luang Namtha Province was 97% complete.
+Track laying of the last section in Oudomxay Province would be completed in May, leaving the project well on track for a 2021 opening.
 Track-laying was officially completed on 12 October 2021.
 The first EMU was delivered to Vientiane on 16 October 2021, and the line opened on 3 December 2021, a day after the 46th anniversary of the Lao PDR.

 The railway is expected to boost tourism, with passenger traffic to account for the majority of traffic on the line.
 The Thai province of Nong Khai is also expected to gain more visitors through the railway, as well as fruit exports from Thailand to China benefiting from reduced transportation costs.

+As of 2024, it is the most significant Belt and Road Initiative project in Laos.

 Future expansion

-Since the line uses a different rail gauge from the existing Thai Northeastern Line link from Bangkok to Thanaleng, running into Thailand is not yet possible for passenger trains.
-A branch to Thanaleng Dry Port freight yard was completed in July 2022 allowing transfer of cargo between Thai-Laos metre gauge railway and standard gauge railway.
+Since the line uses a different rail gauge from the existing Thai Northeastern Line link from Bangkok to Vientiane, running into Thailand is not yet possible for passenger trains.
+A branch to "Thanaleng Dry Port" and "Vientiane South" was completed in July 2022, allowing transfer of cargo between Thai metre gauge railway and China standard gauge railway.

 However, the Vientiane end of the line will eventually cross the Mekong River on a new bridge to meet up with the Bangkok–Nong Khai high-speed railway once it is completed, making the connection.
+As of 2023, the design of this extension is in progress with a target completion date of 2028.